EdwardLe0n/TurbECS/docs/systems/component_system.md

 ## Intro

-The component system functions both as a specified data container, but can be modified to have
+The component system functions both as a specified data container, but can be modified to have their own unique functions as well!

 ## Directory